Harry Connick Jr.: Personal life

-On April 16, 1994, Connick married former Victoria's Secret model Jill Goodacre, who is originally from Texas, at the St. Louis Cathedral, New Orleans.
-Jill is the daughter of sculptor Glenna Goodacre, originally from Lubbock, and now Santa Fe, New Mexico.
-The song "Jill", on the album Blue Light, Red Light (1991) is about her.
-They have three daughters: Georgia Tatum (born April 17, 1996), Sarah Kate (born September 12, 1997), and Charlotte (born June 26, 2002).
-The family lives in both New Orleans, Louisiana, and New Canaan, Connecticut.
+Connick married former Victoria's Secret model Jill Goodacre, the daughter of sculptor Glenna Goodacre, at New Orleans' St. Louis Cathedral on April 16, 1994.
+The song "Jill" from his album Blue Light, Red Light (1991) is about her.
+They have three daughters named Georgia (born 1996), Sarah (born 1997), and Charlotte (born 2002).
+The family previously lived in both New Orleans and New Canaan, Connecticut.
+Connick briefly relocated his family to Sydney whilst he worked on Australian Idol in 2023, and all three of his daughters opted to remain there instead of returning to the U.S. with their parents when his work finished.